 Project: The Writer’s Landscape will be the first-ever exhibition dedicated to the life and works of Pulitzer Prize-winning playwright August Wilson.
 Opening in fall 2020, the 1,800 square foot permanent exhibition will explore the people and places of Pittsburgh, where Wilson was born and raised, and which had a profound impact on shaping his worldview and inspiring his unprecedented 10-play American Century Cycle.
 The Writer’s Landscape, which will be free of charge and open daily, expands the AWAACC’s mission to offer programs and resources that advance Wilson’s legacy, celebrate Black culture, and champion future innovators in arts and culture.

-Progress: A press release announcing The Writer's Landscape went out, detailing that the exhibition will guide visitors through three sections, or acts:
+Progress: A press release announcing The Writer's Landscape details the exhibition's three sections, or acts:

 The Coffee Shop: inspired by Eddie’s, a local eatery in the Hill District, where a young Wilson frequently went to observe the day-to-day interactions of its diners.
 He scrawled notes on napkins, which subsequently provided the basis for many of his characters and the inspiration for his storytelling;